typicalninja/google-sr/packages/google-sr-selectors/README.md

 🌟 Suggest more to be added [here](https://github.com/typicalninja/google-sr/discussions/new?category=ideas)

+# Disclaimer

+This is not sponsored, supported, or affiliated with Google.

+The source code within this repository is intended solely for **educational & research purposes**.
+The author (typicalninja) & contributors takes **NO** responsibility for any issues that arise from its use, such as IP blocking by Google.
+Your discretion in usage is advised.

 # Related projects 🥂

 * [google-sr](https://g-sr.vercel.app/google/sr) - Simple tool to programmatically get google search results
 * [google-that](https://g-sr.vercel.app/google/that) - CLI wrapper around google-sr

-# Disclaimer

-This is not sponsored, supported, or affiliated with Google Inc.

-Unlike the conventional recommendation of using the Google API, this module scrapes the Google search result page (which might potentially infringe upon Google's terms of service).

-The source code within this repository is intended solely for educational & research purposes.

-The author (typicalninja) & contributors takes **NO** responsibility for any issues that arise from misuse, such as IP blocking by Google.
-Your discretion in usage is advised.

 # License